zoeller-io/zoeller-io-site/pages/now.en.md

 ---

 :::info
 This page is inspired by Derek Siver's [NowNowNow](https://nownownow.com/about){target=_blank} project.
-If you have your own webiste, you should also create a Now page.
+If you have your own website, you should also create a Now page.
 :::